Want to own a Habitat Home?

 - Living somewhere that does not meet the family’s needs;

-- Able and willing to contribute 500 volunteer hours (350 for single-parent families) on the build site or with other Habitat projects and community activities.
+- Able and willing to contribute 500 volunteer hours on the build site or with other Habitat projects and community activities.

 - The application process is thorough, and screening can take between three to four months.